Agency Workers Regulations 2010: Background

 The bill is modelled, more or less directly, on the proposals put forward by the European Commission for a draft Temporary Agency Worker Directive (COD 2002/0149).
 This proposal was itself shelved, because of the UK government's consistent opposition to agency regulation, in the interests of labour market flexibility.
-According to newspaper reports, the UK got the backing of Germany to torpedo the draft Directive in return for the UK to help sink the Takeover Directive (Germany has comprehensive agency work regulation under its Arbeitnehmerüberlassungsgesetz and its Civil Code, esp §622, and the UK has strong Takeover Regulation, especially Rule 21 of the City Code).
+According to newspaper reports, the UK got the backing of Germany to torpedo the draft Directive in return for the UK to help sink the Takeover Directive (Germany has comprehensive agency work regulation under its Arbeitnehmerüberlassungsgesetz and its Civil Code, especially §622, and the UK has strong Takeover Regulation, especially Rule 21 of the City Code).
 The significant difference between the proposed directive and the bill is that the former UK government managed to insert a 6-week qualification period in the directive before the equal treatment rights click in (Art.
 5(4)).
 The bill has no proposed qualification period, though voices in the City have been calling for this to be one year.
 The latest reports suggest a 12-week qualifying period has been agreed between the private MP backers and the government, meaning a significant step back from the protection the directive would offer.
 The directive included equal treatment only pay, hours, parental rights and anti-discrimination (Art.
 3(1)(d)).
 A significant omission therefore was any regulation on reasonable notice before dismissal (in the UK, ERA s.86; Germany has this for all workers already, regardless of their agency status, §622 BGB).